validatedpatterns/docs/content/patterns/multicloud-gitops-Portworx/_index.md

 title: Multicloud GitOps with Portworx Enterprise
 date: 2023-18-05
 validated: false
 summary: This pattern helps you develop and deploy applications on an open hybrid cloud in a stable, simple, and secure way.
-It include Portworx Enterprise for persistent storage and Kubernetes data services required for stateful applications
+It includes persistent storage for stateful applications.
 products:
 - Red Hat OpenShift Container Platform
 - Red Hat Advanced Cluster Management